 How Do the Product Backlog and the Sprint Backlog Work Together?

-It’s clear that for the team to work effectively, they must understand the difference between a product backlog and a sprint backlog, and how these two terms interact to move the project forward.
+It’s clear that for the team to work effectively, they must understand the difference between a product backlog and a sprint backlog, and how these two scrum artifacts interact to move the project forward.

 Therefore, during the planning meeting, everyone on the development team should discuss what must be done and how it will be completed.
 There is the product backlog list and the items from that list are then moved to a sprint backlog list.